craig8196/the-river-protocol/PROTOCOL.md

 ## Attack Mitigation
-Here we outline attack vectors and how they are overcome or mitigated.
-TODO - add additional details and analysis.
-TODO - additional research on other attacks.
+Address how TRiP handles known attacks.

-### Encryption
+### Encryption Attack
+**Problem:**
+Current encryption methods are found to be vulnerable or broken.
+**Solution:**
+Use another method of encryption.
+Update software.
+**TRiP:**
-Applying new methods of encryption and incrementing the version counter.
+Apply new methods of encryption and incrementing the version counter.
-Software will need to be updated upon updating encryption methods.
+Software will need to be updated.
 Attacks can proceed against outdated software.
-Rejecting incorrect version numbers outright can prevent issues.
+Reject incorrect version numbers to help prevent exposing the vulnerability.
-Rejecting incorrect version numbers can signal that one or both parties must update.
+Reject incorrect version numbers to signal that a party must update.
-If a single encryption method breaks there is likely no other mitigation method.

-### DDoS
+### DDoS Attack
+**Problem:**
+Sending too many packets
+**Solution:**
 No known server-side solution.
-ISP, Firewall, and intermediate network devices may have ways of mitigating.
+Mitigated through ISP, Firewall, or intermediate network devices.
-Incoming traffic can be increasingly dropped and only previously established connections can be handled.
+**TRiP:**
+Rate limit OPEN connections.
+Encrypted communications helps drop erroneous segments.

-### DDoS Amplification
+### DDoS Reflection/Amplification Attack
 **Problem:**
-Creating IP packets with the return IP address and port set to the network to DDoS.
+Create IP packets with the return IP address and port set to the network to DDoS.
+Amplified if the response is larger than the request.
 **Solution:**
 No known perfect solution.
+Mitigated by having smaller responses than the request.
 **TRiP:**
-Fixed by first having known public key that is kept secret for OPEN connection.
+Mitigated by having known public key for OPEN connection.
 Nature of encryption-by-default should help mitigate.
-Size of OPEN packet is as large as CHALLENGE, so amplification isn't a large issue.
+Size of OPEN packet is larger than CHALLENGE, so it won't amplify.
-Additionally we can suppress reject messages for malformed OPEN messages.
-No perfect fix for public servers with unencryped OPEN or known public key.
-Mitigated by limiting OPEN packets.
+Rate limiting REJECT segments.
 Temporarily tracking "sender" can reduce reject messages or OPEN accepts.
+No perfect fix for public servers with unencrypted OPEN.
+Mitigated by encrypting communication; if decryption fails the segment is dropped.

 ### Packet Replay
-Sequences, nonce, control, timestamps.
+**Problem:**
+Packet is captured and resent potentially multiple times.
+**Solution:**
+Mitigated with sequence numbers and timestamps.
+Encryption can ensure that tampering cannot occur, but does not prevent replay.
+**TRiP:**
+Use a combination of control, sequences, timestamps, encryption, nonces.
-Only OPEN messages can be replayed and with no damage or success.
+OPEN messages can be replayed with no damage or success.
+If a connection is already OPENed then the packet is dropped.

+If an encrypted STREAM packet is replayed after a stream is closed, data could be injected if that packet didn't originally arrive at the destination.
+Old information would get injected to a newly created stream.
+Shrinking the sequence window upon a stream will mitigate this scenario.
+The sequence window must be shrunken to the last sequence number given to the stream.

+Replay a previously unreceived PING packet in a low-flow application could be an issue.
+Timestamps are sent with each PING.
+The response PING replies with the same timestamp.
+PINGs with mismatched timestamps should be discarded as an attempt at packet replay.

 ### Man-in-the-Middle
+**Problem:**
+Intercept communications, effectively controlling what is sent.
+**Solution:**
 No known perfect solution.
-Fixed by using public key known in advance for OPEN connection.

-### Man-in-the-Middle Through Packet Injection
-While this is tricky and unlikely due to timing there are ways of mitigating.
-Fixed by using public key known in advance for OPEN connection.
-Mitigated by timing.
-Routing, version tampering is fixed by encrypting a hash of them.
-Tampering with the sequence, control, or ID just results in bad message for encrypted connections.
-Unencrypted connections are prone to issues with tampering currently.
+No solution to flow control, packet corruption, or packet injection.
+Mitigate packet source validation with encryption and signatures.
+Mitigate spoofing of packets with encryption.
+**TRiP:**
+Signatures used in OPEN handshake.
+Encrypted OPEN to prevent spoofing.
+Validity of connection maintained with continued encryption.
+Mitigate with signatures.

 ### Packet Injection
-Disrupting services through IP/UDP packet fabrication.
-Servers drop malformed packets.
-Rejects are rate limited.
+**Problem:**
+IP/UDP allows any source address and port to be set.
+Servers reading the packets will believe they were sent from the specified source address.
+Clients may connect to incorrect servers.
+**Solution:**
+No known solution.
+Mitigated by difficulty of timing.
+Mitigated with encryption and signatures.
+**TRiP:**
-Established connections using encryption are not prone to any know issues.
+No mitigation when signatures and encryption are not used.
+Drop packets that don't make sense.
+Rate limit reject messages.
+Ignore unsigned REJECT messages.
+Ignore unsigned CHALLENGE messages.
+Ignore unsigned FORWARD messages if using unencrypted OPEN.
+Disallow changing destination IP:PORT during OPEN handshake.
+Established connections use encryption.
+OPEN message can be encrypted.

+Even when using encrypted OPEN segments there is a possibility of connecting to the wrong server if the attacker has the OPEN key.
+Let's assume the server can redirect or connect you to a different server using FORWARD or acting as a proxy.
+If the attacker knows the OPEN key, then they can forge a packet with different routing information.
+The server will be able to decrypt, and sign a different FORWARD or CHALLENGE packet.
+If the CHALLENGE packet is accepted by the client, then they are connected to the incorrect server.
+This does rely on chance or the ability to block packets.
+Will prevent by signing at least the route in the OPEN request.